goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** Name all functions, including closures and callbacks.
 Avoid anonymous functions.
 This is especially useful when profiling a node app.
 Naming all functions will allow you to easily understand what you're looking at when checking a memory snapshot

-**Otherwise:** Debugging production issues using a core dump (memory snapshot) might become challenging as you notice significant memory consumption from anonymous functions
+**Anders:** Debugging production issues using a core dump (memory snapshot) might become challenging as you notice significant memory consumption from anonymous functions

 <br/><br/>